gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 .. _`HOP CLI's GitHub repository`: https://github.com/gethop-dev/hop-cli

-* `Account stack`_: provisioning of resources that can be shared among different HOP projects.
+* `Account stack`_: provisioning of resources that can be shared among different HOP applications.
-* `Project stack`_: provisioning of resources that are project-specific.
+* `Project stack`_: provisioning of resources that are project-specific and widely-used in different environments.
 * `Local environment stack`_: provisioning of resources used when developing locally.
 * `Cloud environment stack`_: provisioning of resources used in the testing and production environments.
 The stack is run once for each